NETWAYS/foreman-training/provisioning/06_bootdisk.md

 ****

-* Set the Host "pxe" in "Build" mode and download the host image
+* Set the Host "pxe" in "Build" mode and download the full host image
 * Configure virtual machine to boot from image by adding a "CDROM" device and selecting it as boot media
 * Boot and reinstall the virtual machine